What We Do for Endangered Animals (“Species At Risk”)

 • Access our website resources on how to prevent harm to endangered wildlife, such as:

 • Explore our ‘Love Wildlife’ education program for students across Ontario.
-We provide curriculum-based virtual workshops for K-8 classes.
+We provide curriculum-based presentations for K-12 classes.
 Click here to learn more!

 • Watch our Wildlife-at-Risk video series and explore our lesson plans for students in Grade 6-8.
 Each video highlights the work we do to rehabilitate species-at-risk and includes an interview with a special guest who shares about the work they are doing to protect species-at-risk in our community.
 Click here to access the video series and lesson plans.